Taxpayers' Bill of Rights Hearing Summary Taxpayers’ Bill of Rights Annual Report to the Legislature

-Some of the issues raised at the December 2019 Taxpayers' Bill of Rights Hearing include the following:
+Some of the issues raised at the December 2020 Taxpayers' Bill of Rights Hearing, include the following:

-- Concern about the level of taxpayer awareness of California’s Individual Health Care Mandate and the penalty for not having health care insurance.
+- Suggestion for FTB to continue partnering with Covered California to generate public awareness about the Individual Health Care Mandate, including available subsidies and the penalty for not having health care insurance.

 - Suggestion for FTB to put more emphasis on print and website resources that help explain to taxpayers what to do if they cannot pay their tax liabilities.